-Earnest Money is traditionally a 1 – 3% deposit, of the purchase price of the home.
-It can be more or less of the purchase price.
+Earnest Money is traditionally a 1 – 3% deposit of the purchase price of the home.
 Earnest money shows the seller(s) that you are making a good faith effort to do what you said you are going to do – Purchase their home!

-In a nutshell, the larger the Earnest Money deposit, the more favorable your offer may look to the seller.
+In a nutshell, the larger the Earnest Money deposit, the more favorable your offer will look to the seller.

 What if we decide after the home inspection that we don’t want to purchase the home?

 You get your Earnest Money back!
-No loss to you what-so-ever – if you decide after further investigating, that this isn’t the best investment or home for you.
-Notification is provided to the seller and we move on!
+No loss to you what-so-ever.
+If you decide after having your home inspection, that this isn’t the best investment or home for you, your earnest money is fully refunded, notification is provided to the seller and we move on!

 What if I can’t obtain financing?

-This one is a real bummer – if you’ve gotten approved with a local lender, you shouldn’t face this predicament.
-However if we have a financing contingency that hasn’t been waived, then you get all of your earnest money back.
+This one is a real bummer – if you received a fully underwritten pre-approval before your offer was accepted, you shouldn’t face this predicament.
+However if we have a financing contingency that hasn’t been waived, then you receive a full refund of your earnest money.

-What if the house burns down a day before we purchase? (yikes!)
+What if the house burns down a day before we purchase?
 What then?

 You get your earnest money back!
-The home has to be in the same condition we saw it in when the offer was written and you have to receive clear title for the property.
+The home has to be in the same condition we saw it in when the offer was written.

 Do I have to have Earnest Money?